Abhi110704/HAL-Internship-Project/README.md

 ## 📄 License
 This project is for educational and internal use at HAL.
 For other use, please contact the developers or HAL.

 **Note:** For best results, upload images with similar orientation and zoom (scale).
 The system will try to auto-align and scale images, but similar field of view improves accuracy and speed.
+Deep alignment (SuperPoint) is used for robust matching, but extreme cases may still require careful image capture.

 ## 🧠 Approach & Algorithms

 ### 1. Image Upload & Preprocessing
-- Users upload a **reference image** (defect-free) and a **test image** (to inspect).
+- Users upload one or more **reference images** (defect-free) and one or more **test images** (to inspect).
 - Optionally, a custom YOLOv8 model can be uploaded for deep learning-based detection.

-### 2. Image Alignment (Rotation & Zoom Correction)
+### 2. Image Alignment (Rotation, Zoom, and Deep Correction)
-- **Goal:** Ensure the test image matches the orientation and scale of the reference image.
+- **Goal:** Ensure the test image matches the orientation and scale of the reference image, even under zoom, crop, or rotation.
 - **Algorithm:**
-  - Uses **ORB (Oriented FAST and Rotated BRIEF)** feature detection to find keypoints and descriptors in both images.
-  - Matches features using **Brute-Force Matcher** with Hamming distance.
-  - If enough matches are found, computes a **homography matrix** using RANSAC to estimate the geometric transformation (rotation, scaling, translation) between the test and reference images.
-  - Applies **cv2.warpPerspective** to align the test image to the reference image.
+  - Tries **SuperPoint** (deep learning keypoint detector) for robust alignment under extreme zoom, rotation, and translation.
+  - Falls back to **SIFT**, then **ORB**, then multi-scale template matching if needed.
+  - Shows which method was used for each image pair in the UI.
   - If alignment is poor (few matches), a warning is shown to the user.

 ### 3. Defect Detection Methods